-For example, let’s say you make $3,500 per month and can afford to set aside 10 percent of your income each month for your savings rate — $350.
-If you’re building an emergency fund, you’d put $280 aside for that purpose, and the remaining $70 would go toward retirement.
+For example, let’s say you earn $3,500 per month and can afford to save 10 percent of that each month — or $350.
+If you’re building an emergency fund, you’d put $280 (80 percent) aside for that purpose, and the remaining $70 (20 percent) would go toward retirement.

 Depending on your situation, you might want to tweak those numbers.
-Let’s say you’re getting an employer match at work, receiving a maximum match when you contribute 6 percent of your income.
-It might make more sense to first meet your match by putting $210 into retirement and then putting the remainder, $140, into your emergency savings.
+For instance, say you’re getting an employer match at work, for which you receive a maximum match when you contribute 6 percent of your income.
+It might make more sense to first meet your match by putting $210 (60 percent of the $350 you save each month) into retirement and then putting the remainder ($140) into your emergency savings.

-Carefully consider your personal situation and needs and decide on a division that works for you.
+Carefully consider your personal situation and needs and decide on an allocation that works for you.
 The ultimate goal, though, is to increase what you set aside over time.
-If you can’t afford to set aside 10 percent to 20 percent of your income right now, start where you can and then find ways to boost your savings over time.
+If you can’t afford to save 10 percent to 20 percent of your income right now, start where you can and then find ways to boost your savings over time.

 Ways to boost your savings

-Once you have an idea of where you stand and what you can afford, you can begin to increase what you set aside each month for savings:
+Once you have an idea of where things stand and what you can afford, you can begin to increase what you set aside each month for savings:

-- Track your spending: “Keep track and use an app to help monitor your spending,” Parks says.
+- Track your spending: “Keep track and use an app to help monitor your spending,” Ubiquity Retirement’s Parks says.
 “You will be surprised at how much you’re spending that would otherwise be saved.”

-- Automate your savings: You can have retirement savings directly transferred from your paycheck, so you do not ever have to see the money in your account.
+- Automate your savings: You can have retirement savings directly transferred from your paycheck, so you don’t ever have to see the money in your account.
 You can also set up automatic transfers from a checking account to a savings account to build your emergency fund.

-- Consider an IRA: If it’s appropriate for your circumstances and you qualify, Davis says that you can use a Roth IRA to boost your retirement savings.
+- Consider an IRA: If it’s appropriate for your circumstances and you qualify, Financial Labs’ Davis says that you can use a Roth IRA to boost your retirement savings.

-- Start small, if necessary: Even if you can’t set aside 10 percent of your income each month, building the habit is important.
+- Start small, if necessary: Even if you can’t set aside 10 percent of your income each month, building a consistent savings habit is important.
 “Small actions make saving achievable, and they add up over time,” Davis says.

 - Consider where you are investing your money: “The key to a successful savings strategy lies in constant progress,” Mahoney says.
 “Each new year should trigger a 1 percent to 2 percent increase in savings.”